Palm Beach County Backflow Prevention

 It’s Time for a Backflow Prevention Test!

 When was the last time you had your backflow prevention device tested?
 According to Florida law, your backflow prevention device needs to be tested every two years for residential customers, and every year for commercial customers.
 If you don’t, your water service could be shut down by the city!
-Don’t wait for that to happen—call our West Palm Beach plumbers and schedule a backflow prevention test today!
+Don’t wait for that to happen—call our Palm Beach County plumbers and schedule a backflow prevention test today!

 Hi-Tech Plumbing, Air & Electrical is proud to offer backflow prevention tests for the low price of just $49.99*, a savings of over $50 off the regular price of $86!
 Our backflow prevention device test will be performed by a licensed backflow prevention tester, who will provide you with certification should your device pass.
 If it doesn’t pass, we can even help you by repairing it or installing an entirely new one at a reasonable rate so there’s as little delay in your service as possible.